jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 This folder contains the automated tests for your app.
 It already contains some basic tests to ensure your setup is correct, and they will be run on GitLab CI every time you push code to your repository.

-In the case of the demo code, they tests the demo application, making sure the SET command have an actual effect on the simulated device, and other things.
+In the case of the template application, they tests the app itself, making sure the SET command have an actual effect on the simulated device, and other things.
 You can run your tests locally by executing::

     python -m pytest